outlawresearchlabs/LLM_Selector/README.md

 main.py +> Basic Implementation of Langchain for Ollama

 main_working.py +> Gives your Terminal Experience (This is the full code your can run on your terminal using "python main_working.py")
+    This is where we have primarily developed.
+Currently it is a dynamic list of models, next steps is exception handling if the model is not already pulled, it will pull the model.

 main_stream.py +> Give a Web UI experience using Streamlit (To run this code, type "streamlit run main_stream.py" on your terminal)